AnupamaGupta01/kudu/_posts/2018-08-17-index-skip-scan-optimization-in-kudu.md

 Skip scan optimization in Kudu can lead to huge performance benefits that scale with the size of data in Kudu tablets.
 This is a work-in-progress [patch](https://gerrit.cloudera.org/#/c/10983/).
-The current implementation works only for equality predicates on the non-first primary key columns.
+The implementation in the patch works only for equality predicates on the non-first primary key columns.
 An important point to note is that although, in the above specific example, the number of prefix columns is one (`host`), this approach is generalized to work with any number of prefix columns.